gphat/omg/_posts/2019-04-17-practitioners-guide-to-system-dashboard-design-p3.md

 If the user needs to know a single value such as the sum, average, or “instant” then using simple numbers or tables is an excellent fit.

 # Line Charts
 Line charts are well suited to most data you’ll be displaying.
 The line chart begins with points, then connects the points with a line.
-This is worth saying out loud here because on a [run chart](https://en.wikipedia.org/wiki/Run_chart) this interpolation of data gives the user a sense of shape over time.
+This is worth saying out loud here because on a [run chart](https://en.wikipedia.org/wiki/Run_chart) this interpolation of data gives the user a sense of _shape over time_.
 You’ll commonly hear people say that a metric is trending up or down as they watch updates.

 ![A line chart with clear shape](/assets/images/dash-p3-line1.png)
 <br>_The shape is clear.
 Something is happening to our latency!_